quicwg/base-drafts/draft-ietf-quic-tls.md

 the first received fragments, which could consume excessive resources if the client's address has not yet been validated.
 To avoid this, servers MAY use the Retry feature (see Section 8.1 of {{QUIC-TRANSPORT}}) to only buffer partial ClientHello messages from clients with a validated address.
-Though a packet larger than 1200 bytes might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.

 QUIC packet and framing add at least 36 bytes of overhead to the ClientHello message.
 That overhead increases if the client chooses a connection ID without